matiboux/matiboux-guides/app/app/src/content/docs/system/wsl/install.md

 ### Install Ubuntu

-Install the distro:
+Install the Ubuntu WSL distro:
-- Install Ubuntu: `wsl --install Ubuntu`
+- Install Ubuntu: `wsl --install Ubuntu`.
 - Verify the distro is installed: `wsl --list --verbose` or `wsl -l -v`.

-Then, configure & start the distro:
+Configure and start the WSL distro:
-- Optionally, set the distro as default: `wsl --set-default Ubuntu`
+- Optionally, set the distro as default: `wsl --set-default Ubuntu`.
-- Start the distro: `wsl -d Ubuntu`
+- Start the distro: `wsl -d Ubuntu`.
-- On first launch, set up your username and password
+- On first launch, set up your username and password.

 Once the distro is running, you can:
-- Update packages: `sudo apt update && sudo apt upgrade`,
+- Update packages: `sudo apt update && sudo apt upgrade`.
-- Customize your shell to your liking,
+- Customize your shell.
-- Access your Windows files in the distro at `/mnt/c/` (mount for the `C:` drive),
+- Access your Windows files from WSL at `/mnt/c/` (mount for the `C:` drive).
 - Further configure WSL by editing `/etc/wsl.conf`.